Jordan Oesterle: Early life

-Oesterle was born on June 25, 1992, in Dearborn Heights, Michigan, U.S.

-Divine Child High School located in Dearborn, MI in 2010.
+Oesterle was born on June 25, 1992, in Dearborn Heights, Michigan, U.S. He attended Divine Child High School located in Dearborn, Michigan in 2010.

 Playing career

 Collegiate

 Undrafted, Oesterle played collegiate hockey with the Western Michigan Broncos of the NCAA National Collegiate Hockey Conference Conference, from 2010 to 2014.
-On March 31, 2014, Oesterle signed a two-year entry level contract with the Edmonton Oilers.
+On March 31, 2014, Oesterle signed a two-year entry-level contract with the Edmonton Oilers.

-Professional career
+Professional

+Edmonton Oilers

 In his rookie professional season in 2014–15 season, Oesterle was initially re-assigned to AHL affiliate, the Oklahoma City Barons.
 He compiled 21 points in 49 games with the Barons before he received his first NHL recall on February 20, 2015.
 The following day he made his NHL debut with the Oilers in a game against the Anaheim Ducks.

 Chicago Blackhawks

 On July 1, 2017, having left the Oilers as a free agent, Oesterle agreed to a two-year contract with the Chicago Blackhawks.
 He endured a slow start to the season, playing in only four of the teams' first 29 games, before joining the lineup more permanently on December 10.
 Upon making his debut, Oesterle played on the left hand side with Connor Murphy on the right.
 As the season progressed, he played alongside veteran Duncan Keith which he said improved his confidence.
 On December 29, 2017, Oesterle scored his first career NHL goal against Cam Talbot of his former team, the Edmonton Oilers.
 As he remained on the Blackhawks roster for the entirety of the season, Oesterle established himself in a third-pairing role and recorded five goals and 10 assists over 55 games.